Single Vector

 [1] 5 3 0

-Using the square brackets, columns we can be remove old columns or add new columns to a data frame.
+Using the square brackets, and index number of the column we want to remove, we can remove old columns or add new columns to a data frame.

 # Removing a Column